Open-Source-Community/linux-handbook/Chapter 2.md

 ## Operating System (OS)

-It is a system program that provides an interface between the user and the computer, as it manages all the software and  hardware on the computer.
+It is a system program that provides an interface between the user and the computer, as it manages the hardware and software running on it.

 ### Resource Management